 VREPAIR may have to delete some corrupted files or tables.
-For more information, see "Viewing Deleted Files" on page 502
+For more information, see "Viewing Deleted Files"

 VEPAIR will log bad block information into a file if you specify a log filename when you load VREPAIR.
 You can also specify a log filename after you load VREPAIR, when VREPAIR displays an error.